 Stepping Up to Staffing and Supervision of Church Staff

-- Examine the interface between covenantal and employment relationships
+- Managing the difference between covenantal and employment relationships

 - “So practical.
 Ms. Beaumont gets the church and culture of congregations.”

 - “Exactly what I needed.
 Well organized in terms of time, length and content.”

 - “It was very practical.
 I wish I had this two decades ago!”